 - Additional moderation opportunities include those hosted by the Epping Forest Schools Partnership Trust.
 Cross phase moderation, including with Alderton Junior School to moderate Year Two and Year Three pupils.

 - Pupils on the SEND register have current provision for mathematics on EduKey software if this is an area of need as set out by class teachers.
-The SENCo (Special Educational Needs Co-ordinator) has responsibility for tracking these pupils and checking provision maps.
+The SENCo (Special Educational Needs Co-ordinator) assists in tracking these pupils and checking provision maps.

 - The Head Teacher and Senior Leadership Team review steps data and conduct pupil progress reviews termly with each year group to identify target pupils for progress and attainment purposes.